groupe-edf/dsas-tinycore/append/usr/local/share/www/Documentation_en.md

 useful when a threat has been identified, to see if it has been passed by the DSAS or not.
 - __Date__: The date of the verification is given in the third position.
-Dates are always given in converted to the local time zone.
+Dates are always converted to the local time zone.
 - __File__: And in the last position the path to the file is given

 The status will take one of the following values

-- `Ok`: All the requested checks were successful, and the file was made Available on the lower machine.
+- `Ok`: All the requested checks were successful, and the file was made available on the lower machine.
 - `$$ Checksum fail`: A checksum test on the file failed
 - `** Bad Sig`: One of the requested verifications reported a bad signature